1. Everything happens for a reason

 I had a friend who was diagnosed with terminal cancer.
 He had gone through the denial stage and was very angry with God.
 He regretted every good thing he had done in faith because God had afflicted him in the end.
 He angrily said he would use his tithing to pay medical bills.
 I hope he had time to evolve past the anger stage and call on the comfort heaven freely offers us.

 THE TRUTH: By seeking God’s help during the many trials of mortality, we can learn and grow.
+We may blame God for our trials, but hopefully, we will progress past that stage and in humility, call on Him for help, comfort, and strength.

 4. God will not give you more than you can handle